WalletConnect/WalletConnectUnity/README.md

 ```

 ### WalletConnectProjectConfig Fields
-* Project Id - The id of your project.
+* Id - The id of your project.
 This will be used inside the relay server.
 * Client Metadata
   * Name - The name of your app.
 This will be used inside the authentication request.
   * Description - The description of your app.
 This will be used inside the authentication request.